Rand328/Project1/README.md

 ## About

 This is a flowers blog.
 As an admin you can create new posts about flowers to inform people and help them take care of their flowers.
-You can also edit or dekete existant posts.
+You can also edit or delete existant posts.
 In the FAQ page you can add new categories and questions and answer, and you can edit or delete existant categories or a specific question in a category.
 You also can view all the users and change their role or delete a specific user.
 An admin can also create new admins.
-You have a profile page with all your information.
+You have a profile page with all your information like every user.
+And you get the contact forms sent by users for you to answer them.

-As a user you can view posts not not make any changes to them or create them.
+As a user you can view the posts posted by admins and save the one you want to go back to later to your mySaves page.
 You can view the FAQ page but not make any changes to it.
-And you have your own profilepage that you can set up as you like.
-You can change your name, email, birthday, profile picture and write a litlle something about yourself.
+You have your own profilepage where you can change your name, birthday, profile picture and write a litlle something about yourself.
 You also have the option to update your password, delete your account, enable two factor authentication and manage and log out your active sessions on other browsers and devices.
+You can also fill in a contact form to the admins to ask or give your critique about something in the blog.

 ## Run the project